kaizencorps/stache/README.md

 # Disclaimer

-This code is unaudited and currently under heavy development.
-It's not even close to being production-ready, and due to the nature of it, is intentionally not deployed on mainnet yet.
+This code is unaudited, written very rapidly for Grizzlython without much concern for security, and is under heavy development.
+It's not even close to being production-ready, and due to the nature of it, is intentionally not yet deployed on mainnet.
 Use at your own risk.
-An immutable version probably won't be deployed for some time.

-The initial version for the Grizzlython hackathon is deployed on devenet, but is meant to serve as a proof of concept and demonstration of the concepts presented here and in the presentation.
+The initial version for the Grizzlython hackathon is deployed on devnet, but is meant to serve as a proof of concept and demonstration of the concepts presented here and in the presentation.
 Wrt security, the program probably
 has the resemblence of swiss cheese.